EU leaders to take step to joint financing of post-pandemic recovery

 A possible compromise could involve using both the EU’s next long-term budget for 2021 to 2027, which would disburse grants, and the Recovery Fund, which would operate on the basis of loans.

-“The leaders will outline their preferences and red lines to the Commission at the summit and (Commission head Ursula) von der Leyen will then have to come back with a proposal that will suit everybody,” one EU diplomat said.
+“The leaders will outline their preferences and red lines to the Commission at the summit and von der Leyen will then have to come back with a proposal that will suit everybody,” one EU diplomat said, referring to Commission head Ursula von der Leyen.

 Once the Commission presents its proposal, the leaders would discuss it again with a view to adopting it by June.
 But a final decision may take longer, officials cautioned, because of the complexity of talks over the EU budget, called the Multi-annual Financial Framework, or MFF.